epe52/location_hunter/README.md

+# What is this?
-# Location based game made with JavaScript and that uses mapbox api.
+This is a location based game made with JavaScript and that uses mapbox api.

 # How the game looks like
 Here is some previews of how the game looks like in action